-ii) That those assisting the Committee by giving evidence be treated with respect and courtesy at all times; and iii) That the investigation be conducted so as to maximise the efficiency of the investigation or analysis.
+ii) That those assisting the committee by giving evidence be treated with respect and courtesy; and iii) That the investigation be conducted so as to maximise the efficiency of the investigation or analysis.

-Following any investigation or review, the Committee/Sub-Committee shall prepare a report, for submission to the Cabinet and/or Council as appropriate and shall make its report and findings public unless there is reason for the some of the contents to be exempt in accordance with the Local Government Act 1972.
+Following any investigation or review, the committee/sub-committee shall prepare a report, for submission to the Cabinet and/or Council as appropriate and shall make its report and findings public.

-4.3.18 Matters within the remit of more than one Overview and Scrutiny Committee
+18. Matters within the remit of more than one scrutiny committee

-Where an Overview and Scrutiny Committee conducts a review or scrutinises a matter which also falls (whether in whole or in part) within the remit of another Overview and Scrutiny Committee, the Monitoring Officer has the discretion to determine which of the Overview and Scrutiny Committees are appropriate for pre-scrutiny purposes.
-The Committees, through their Chairpersons and with agreement of the Monitoring Officer, may decide to hold a joint meeting of Overview and Scrutiny Committees if they feel this would be a more effective way of carrying out occasional business where there is clearly value in both Committees considering a report simultaneously.
+Where a scrutiny committee conducts a review or scrutinises a matter which also falls (whether in whole or in part) within the remit of the other scrutiny committee, before submitting its findings to the Cabinet and/or Council for consideration, the report of the reviewing scrutiny committee shall be considered by the other scrutiny committee for comment.
+Those comments shall be incorporated into the report which is then sent to that body for consideration.
+The two committees, through their Chairmen and with agreement of the Council, may decide to hold a joint meeting of scrutiny committees if they feel this would be a more effective way of carrying out occasional business where there is clearly value in both committees considering a report simultaneously.

-4.3.19 The Party Whip
+19. The Party Whip

-For the purpose of this section, reference to "the party whip" shall mean:

-"Any instruction given by or on behalf of a political Group to any Councillor who is a Member of that Group as to how that Councillor shall speak or vote on any matter before the Council or any Committee or Sub-Committee, or the application or threat to apply any sanction by the Group in respect of that Councillor should they speak or vote in any particular manner."
+For the purpose of this section, reference to "the party whip" shall mean: "Any instruction given by or on behalf of a political Group to any Councillor who is a Member of that Group as to how that Councillor shall speak or vote on any matter before the Council or any Committee or Sub-Committee, or the application or threat to apply any sanction by the Group in respect of that Councillor should he/she speak or vote in any particular manner."
 As part of the scrutiny function, the imposition of the party whip is regarded by the Council as incompatible with each Committee's terms of reference.
-The party whip should not therefore be imposed on any member of the Overview and Scrutiny Committees.
+The party whip should not therefore be imposed on any member of the Overview and Scrutiny committees.

-4.3.20 Councillor Call for Action (CCfA)
+20. Councillor Call for Action (CCfA)

-Any Councillor may request that a Scrutiny Committee consider the inclusion of a Councillor Call for Action (CCfA) on its work programme, under the terms of the CCfA Protocol set out below.
+Any Councillor may request that a scrutiny committee consider the inclusion of a Councillor Call for Action (CCfA) on its work programme, under the terms of the CCfA Protocol set out below.
 The operation of CCfA will be in full compliance with the Protocol and, as for call-in, will be used only in exceptional circumstances where all other possible avenues for resolution of the issue have been followed by the referring Councillor, and yet a problem still exists.

-4.3.21 Councillor Call for Action (CCfA) Protocol
+Councillor Call for Action (CCfA) Protocol

-Under section 119 of the Local Government and Public Involvement in Health Act 2007, a Member may call for debate and discussion at Committee of a topic of neighbourhood concern.
-These powers are limited to an issue which affects a single Council ward.
-CCfA will be considered by the Scrutiny Committee, whose terms of reference include within its remit, the subject of the CCfA.
-If in doubt, the Monitoring Officer shall determine which Overview and Scrutiny Committee would be the relevant recipient.
-In order to initiate the CCfA process, the Chairperson of the relevant Overview and Scrutiny Committee in conjunction with the Monitoring Officer will need to be satisfied that the following criteria have been met:
+Under section 119 of the Local Government and Public Involvement in Health Act 2007, a Member may call for debate and discussion at committee, a topic of neighbourhood concern.
+These powers are limited to an issue which affects a single council ward.
+CCfA will be considered by the scrutiny committee, whose terms of reference include within its remit, the subject of the CCfA.
+If in doubt, the Monitoring Officer shall determine which scrutiny committee would be the relevant recipient.
+In order to initiate the CCfA process, the Chairman of the relevant scrutiny committee in conjunction with the Monitoring Officer will need to be satisfied that the following criteria have been met: